 We’ll start with the Strikeforce Heavyweight Grand Prix which has been a pipe dream for MMA fans for what seems like forever.
 The MMA media – myself included (if you want to consider me media) – gives Strikeforce a lot of shit for, well, basically for not being the UFC.
 In this case, they’re setting themselves up for a standing ovation.

-and it has the potential for greatness.
+It has the potential for greatness.
 Alistair Overeem and Fabrico Werdum will fight in the first round for a chance to take on Fedor Emelianenko in the semifinals.
 That alone is worth the price of two weekends of Showtime on your cable bill.

 On the other side of the bracket, there are some notable fighters with checkered pasts.
 Andrie Arlovski is coming off three consecutive loses.
 He’ll take on Sergei Kharitonov who beat Werdum in 2005 and lost to Overeem in 2006.
 Winner gets the victor of Josh Barnett – assuming he can get licensed to fight somewhere in America – and Brett “The Tire Salesman” Rogers.